Understanding Primitive Data Types: int, short, byte, long, and char Explained

 - Overflow: Storing 200 in a

-causes errors (max is 127). - Type Casting: Assigning
+bytecauses errors (max is 127). - Type Casting: Assigning

-without explicit casting truncates data. - Char Misuse: Using
+longtointwithout explicit casting truncates data. - Char Misuse: Using

-for arithmetic can lead to confusion (it’s unsigned!).
+charfor arithmetic can lead to confusion (it’s unsigned!).

 Conclusion

-ensures robust text handling.
+Choosing the right data type balances memory efficiency and functionality.
+While int and long are staples for numbers, byte and short shine in memory-sensitive contexts.
+Meanwhile, char ensures robust text handling.
 By understanding their differences, you’ll write cleaner, more efficient code.
 Happy coding! 🚀

 Post a Comment